 Your wedding may be one of the biggest (and most stressful) events you’ll ever plan.
 From finding the perfect venue to choosing a catering company, it can be far too easy for inexperienced wedding planners to throw budget to the wind and go into debt for the sake of one ceremony and reception.

 However, planning a wedding on a budget isn’t an impossible task if you stay organized.
 One tool that many soon-to-be brides and grooms use to manage their wedding expenses is a wedding budget spreadsheet.
-Wedding budget spreadsheets are easier than trying to record every expense on paper and give you and your future spouse a one-stop zone for expense calculation.
+Wedding budget spreadsheets are easier than trying to record every expense on paper and gives you and your future spouse a one-stop zone for expense calculation.

-The Best Wedding Budget Spreadsheets:
+Best Wedding Budget Spreadsheets: